Chapter 1: Foundations

 Myth 2: "Standing up makes it better"

-Reality: Standing helps keep it short, but sitting is fine if you stay focused.
-Remote teams can't stand together anyway.
+Standing helps keep it short.
+Sitting is fine if the team stays focused.
+Remote teams cannot stand together anyway.

 Myth 3: "Everyone must speak every day"